Developing a product is a pretty damn hard thing to do.

 You will remember only a fraction of information your remote developers mentioned at the daily meetings.
 It’s good to have a tool to track how tasks are actually completed and what the ones that need to be finished are.

-I recommend you add Trello to your toolbox.
-It’s an awesome tool that makes task management easy.
+I recommend you add Trello or Milanote to your toolbox.
+These are awesome tools that make task management easy.

 There are also other project management tools such as DaPulse, which helps you organize your workflow and keeps your team updated about the project.
 You can create a visual roadmap, set goals, assign tasks, create boards and share files.
 And it’s integrated with Google Drive and Dropbox.